ibm-cloud-docs/satellite/storage-azuredisk-csi-driver.md

 # Azure Disk CSI driver
 {: #storage-azuredisk-csi-driver}

-The Azure Disk CSI driver for {{site.data.keyword.satellitelong}} implements the CSI specification so that container orchestration tools can manage the lifecycle of Azure Disk volumes.
+The Azure Disk CSI driver for {{site.data.keyword.satellitelong}} implements the CSI specification so that container orchestration tools can manage the.
 {: shortdesc}

 For an overview of the available features of the Azure Disk CSI driver, see [Features](https://github.com/kubernetes-sigs/azuredisk-csi-driver#features){: external}.